Embanking of the tidal Thames: Wapping inundations

 The reclaimed area lay below high water mark, so nothing but the wall stopped it from being overflowed twice a day.
 But freak tides could surmount it, and during the 19th century did so with increasing frequency.

 In 1834 a tide higher than had been known for 40 years did great damage not only in Wapping but in Shadwell, Blackwall, Rotherhithe and Blackfriars.
 The next year a storm surge made for a tide that overflowed Wapping High Street, down which a wherry navigated.
 In October 1841 something unusual was foreseen when the ebb tide was so low it grounded steamers in the Thames and made the river fordable.
-Then, at high tide it flowed into a hundred Wapping streets, flooding the cellars and shops and driving the inhabitants to the upper floors.
+Then, at high tide it flowed into more than a hundred Wapping streets, flooding the cellars and shops and driving the inhabitants to the upper floors.

 According to the Rector of Wapping, in 1874 and 1875, boats plied up and down the High Street with five feet of water beneath.

 In Hermitage Street, where numbers of the houses have basements below the level of the street, the kitchens, many of them occupied by families, were filled to the ceiling, while the rooms above contained a foot or two of water ...

 One was chilled to the bone while visiting the damp and muddy tenements; and the line of water-mark on the walls was visible for months afterwards.